puneet2121/lighthouse-web-notes/README.md

 ##### this is a h5 heading
 ## Summary

-This repository contains all of the notes taken by [Puneet] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Puneet] https://github.com/puneet2121/lighthouse-web-notes for the Lighthouse Labs Web Development Bootcamp